karx/karx.github.io/91s-welcome/rengage/README.md

 Drives: 🕶🐼💰

+These can be arranged as indivisual webinars/sessions or a 5-6 hour live meet.
+Virtual meets setting would allow us to network with other members interested in these topics.

 ## Notes/Conclusions
 Tbh, I am salty, with how things have been operating at the hub, which is no secret btw.
 I have been sharing concerns and trying to work **with** the 91Springboard team on many issues over the last few years, most of which have led to significant time and effort loss for me.